phoenixdataworks/azure-fabric-automation/Fabric-Scaling-README.md

 - `ResourceGroupName`: The resource group containing your Azure Automation account
 - `AutomationAccountName`: The name of your Azure Automation account
 - `CapacityId`: The ID of the Fabric capacity to schedule
-- `TenantId`: Your Azure AD tenant ID
-- `ApplicationId`: The Application ID of your service principal
-- `CertificateThumbprint`: The thumbprint of your authentication certificate

 Optional parameters:
 - `StartTime`: Time to start the capacity (default: "06:00:00")